toitware/tpkg/README.md

 The default port is `8733`.
 You can change it by setting the `PORT` environment variable.

+### SSH known hosts

+The docker container has keys for github.com, gitlab.com and shell.sf.net.
+If your registry is hosted on a different domain, you need to provide the known hosts file.
+You can either provide the file through a volume and point `SSH_KNOWN_HOSTS` to it, or you can inherit the container and add an updated known hosts file.

 ## Example

 Using a volume for the SSH key: